-Need-based work study awards are offered by the Financial Aid Office as a part of your financial aid package and allow the department to hire you and be paid with federal funds.
-These federal funds help you and the department to maximize your total funding.
+Need-based federal work study awards are offered by the Financial Aid Office as a part of your financial aid package and allow the department to hire you and be paid with federal funds.
+These federal funds may help you and the department maximize your total funding.
 If you do not initially receive a work study award as part of your financial aid package, it is recommended that you complete an "Appeal for Work study" form available on the Financial Aid/Student Employment Website.
+UCCS need-based tuition grants and Graduate Student Direct loans are offered to students determined by the FAFSA application.

-F. Travel
+F. Conference Travel

 There are several options for funds to travel to conferences.
-These are a) the Psychology Department, b) the Gerontology Center and the Lyda Hill Institute for Human Resilience, c) the Psychology Club/Psi Chi, d) faculty mentor research funds, e) the Graduate Student Association (GSA), f) the UCCS Student Government, and g) the Graduate School.
+These are a) the Psychology Department, b) the Gerontology Center and the Lyda Hill Institute for Human Resilience, c) the Graduate Student Association (GSA), d) the UCCS Student Government, and e) the Graduate School.
 When the department has a HRSA GPE award, travel funding is also available through the grant mechanism for GPE fellows.